Mapping Settings

 Target group

-An optional label that groups mappings together.
-Use target groups to update a selection of mappings for a target.
-The job compares changes within the same target group, so that data in other mappings is not considered missing or terminated.
+A target group serves as an optional label for grouping mappings in regular and lookup scenarios but is required for auxiliary mappings.
+Use target groups to isolate a specific mapping, or several mappings, for a target.
+The job compares changes within the same target group, ensuring that data from other mappings is not treated as missing or deleted.

 Example: Let’s say you load your employee data from two files: full-time workers and contingent workers.
 Both files represent the same time periods and map to the Employee subject, but they're uploaded at different times.
 When creating mappings to load this data, you can set the target group as "Full-Time" for the full-time workers mapping and "Contingent" for the contingent workers mapping.
 This ensures that Employee data isn't considered missing when it's uploaded at different times.